crate/crate/docs/general/user-defined-functions.rst

 .. contents::
    :local:

+.. _udf-create-replace:

 ``CREATE OR REPLACE``
 =====================

-CrateDB supports user-defined functions.
+CrateDB supports user-defined :ref:`functions <gloss-function>`.
 See :ref:`ref-create-function` for a full syntax description.

 ``CREATE FUNCTION`` defines a new function::